gsvprharsha/gsvprharsha.github.io/_projects/(1) The Hunter Framework.md

 sudo hunter
 ```

-<li>You should be greeted with the following screen</li><br>
+- You should be greeted with the following screen

 ![Welcome](https://raw.githubusercontent.com/gsvprharsha/Hunter-Framework/main/imgs/Hunter%20Welcome%20Screen.png)

-<li>Now you may choose your option and hit enter, which would ask you input regaring the target, gateway,...etc</li>
+- Now you may choose your option and hit enter, which would ask you input regaring the target, gateway,...etc

 ## What to expect in future updates
 <li>A anonymizing script</li>